TUMFARSynchrony/SynthARium/frontend/README.md

 ## Using HTTPS

-To use HTTPS instead of just http, set `HTTPS=true` in `frontend/.env` and restart the frontend dev server.
+To use HTTPS instead of just http, set `HTTPS=true` in `frontend/.env` and restart the frontend dev server if already running.
 A custom certificate can also be defined there.

 Most browsers will require that requests send to the backend are also HTTPS, if HTTPS is enabled.